 This is followed by a beep.
 The instrument initializes.

-The display (here only as an example) of the software version follows in the four-digit LED display.
+The software version (shown here only as an example) is displayed in the 4-digit display.
 This display disappears after 2 seconds and "0000" is displayed.

 After the microtome is switched on, the display fields and LEDs of all activated functions are lit up on the instrument's control panel and display field.